-Ruchika Muchhala is an award-winning nonfiction director, producer and design researcher.
+Ruchika Muchhala is an award-winning storyteller who works as a nonfiction director, producer and design researcher.
+She also teaches and has extensive experience workshop facilitator and media trainer internationally.

-Identifying as a third culture kid, having been raised in Indonesia and Singapore by South Asian parents and being a part of an international community, she believes that the ability to tell your own story is the first step towards bridging cultures and communities in order to work towards social change.
+Identifying as a third culture kid, having been raised in Indonesia and Singapore by South Asian parents and being a part of an international community, she believes that in order to tackle systemic issues and work towards social change, the first step is for people to be able to tell their own story.

 Food For Thought